John Singer Sargent: Sales

 Portrait of Robert Louis Stevenson and his Wife was sold in 2004 for US$8.8 million and is located at Crystal Bridges Museum of American Art at Bentonville, Arkansas.

 In December 2004, Group with Parasols (A Siesta) (1905) sold for US$23.5 million, nearly double the Sotheby's estimate of $12 million.
 The previous highest price for a Sargent painting was US$11 million.

 In popular culture

-In 2018, Comedy Central star Jade Esteban Estrada wrote, directed and starred in Madame X: A Burlesque Fantasy, a story based on the life of Sargent and his famous painting, Portrait of Madame X.
+In 2018, Comedy Central star Jade Esteban Estrada wrote, directed, and starred in Madame X: A Burlesque Fantasy, a stage production (premiered in San Antonio, Texas) based on the life of Sargent and his famous painting, Portrait of Madame X.

 The works of Sargent feature prominently in Maggie Stiefvater's 2021 novel Mister Impossible.

+In 2024, Exhibition on Screen produced a documentary John Singer Sargent: Fashion & Swagger, filmed at the Museum of Fine Arts, Boston and the Tate Britain, London.
+It was based on the Sargent and fashion exhibits at those two museums in 2023 and 2024.

+On July 13, 2024, the Des Moines Metro Opera premiered Damien Geter and Lila Palmer's "American Apollo," an opera about John Singer Sargent's supposed affair with Thomas McKeller (1890–1962), one of his favorite models.

+Sargent, played by Bobby Steggert, appears as a fictional character in the third season of the 2022 HBO series The Gilded Age.